yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-27/facilitator/README.md

 # Facilitators Guide: React Testing and Deployment

+For this class, the focus is less about coding and more about the ecosystem.
+In the first class, we showed a simple React app to get the students fired up about what React and Compoent frameworks **can** do.

+In this class, we'll take our first look at **how** React does it, and how we play nicely in the world -- testing, documentation, and deployments.
+This will be a long one, but sets the students up well to execute the next 3 blocks of material.

 ## Preparation
 * Really understand your testing environment
+* Write and build documentation using Styleguidist
 * Practice React TDD
 * Practice getting your code tested at Travis
 * Really practice the AWS variants (S3 and Cloudfront)
+* Do a deployment at Netlify

 There's a lot to get through in this lecture, so being on point, and having solid answers to the questions that will come up with testing and deployment are imperative.

 Today is a tough one to execute for the students (esp AWS).
 It's important that your demo be SOLID, as they'll likely have to re-watch it multiple times to really understand and be able to go through all of the deployment and CI steps.

 * Main takeaways for the day:
   * Testing of a React App